 Your application can’t exist alone.
-How you address this directly impacts your long term ability to win and retain customers.
-Therefore putting an increased pressure on your in-house developers to create integrations at scale.
+How you address this directly impacts your long-term ability to win and retain customers.
+Therefore putting increased pressure on your in-house developers to create integrations at scale.

 Who are Citizen Developers and how can they help developer backlog?

-This low code and no code software empowers a wider workforce to design and build new applications.
+This low-code and no-code software empower a wider workforce to design and build new applications.
 These can scale and adapt according to the needs of the business and or customer.

-Citizen developers are able to recognise business needs, and act as a solution architect, able to come up with several solutions for a single problem.
+Citizen developers are able to recognise business needs and act as solution architects, able to come up with several solutions for a single problem.